Malekitsu/MM6-Nightmare-Mode/README.md

 ## Patch 2.1.7 Changelog
  - Fix to Celestial Arena loot
  - Fix to Awards in new game+
+ - Fixed Crowns and Hats in new game+

 ## Patch 2.1.6 Changelog
  - Item value is now calculated based on all enchants